Search

 How to create a good acoustic environment

 Acoustics have a great impact on our everyday lives.
 But how do you create suitable acoustics?
 And can you create a room with too much acoustics and thereby the risk of creating a bad acoustic environment?
-We will take a closer look at these questions in this article.

 Acoustics are an important factor in our everyday life.
-We cannot see the acoustics, and usually, we don’t think about it during the day – this of course, unless the acoustics are not right.
+We cannot see the acoustics, and usually, we don’t think about it during the day – unless the acoustics are not right.
 Then we notice it right away or it sneaks up on us in the form of e.g., headaches.
 Acoustics has a huge impact, regardless of whether it is in the workplace, in the classroom, or in our private living room.
-We are less effective, our ability to focus decreases, and our surplus of mental resources disappear.
+We are less effective, our ability to focus decreases, and our surplus of mental resources disappears.

 Depending on the room, we have different needs for the acoustics.
 There is a big difference between the needs in a classroom versus an open-plan office.

 In the classroom, we need the sound to travel, so that both the students in the front and the back can hear what the teacher is saying.
-The opposite is needed in the open-plan office, where we want to avoid the sound to travel too much.
+The opposite is needed in the open-plan office, where we want to avoid the sound travel too much.

 It is therefore very important to focus on the use of the room when working on creating a suitable acoustic environment.

-To create a good and customized acoustic environment we need to add sound absorbents to the room so that we can reach the optimal reverberation time.
+To create a good and customized acoustic environment we need to add sound absorbents to the room so we can reach the optimal reverberation time.
 Sound-absorbing elements can be many things: carpet, acoustic wall panels, acoustic ceilings, or other elements, which help to stop the sound.

 Typical we are differentiating between three sound absorbents: